michaelfeathers/delta-flora/README.md

 2.0.0p0 :004 > class_method_count_freq(es)
 ```

-The format for
-the histogram is bin-number followed by frequency:

 ```ruby
  => [[1, 1393], [2, 937], [3, 576], [4, 442], [5, 371], [6, 253], [7, 208], [8, 176] .. ]
 ```

-Method events are created from the repository using the --topo-order flag
+Events are created from the repository using the *--topo-order* flag
-on git log.
+on *git log*.
 This ordering puts branches one after another rather than using strict
 date ordering.
 This allows us to do simple analyses like seeing how method lengths
 have changed over time without the complications that we would have with strict
 date ordering.
-Although branch information is disgarded in this 'linear' history,
+Although branch information is disgarded in this *linear* history,
-you can expect 'runs' of events within branches to be date ordered.
+you can expect runs of events within branches to be date ordered.

-# USAGE
+## USAGE

 Use of delta-flora is easy.
 The steps in the description should get you
 started.
 But, it's important to note that the first time you run